Interest-Only Strip

 The Bottom Line

-An Interest-Only Strip is a precise financial tool that isolates the income-generating portion of a bond.
-While they offer targeted cash flows and unique hedging properties, they strip away the safety of principal repayment.
-For mortgage investors, they represent a complex bet on interest rates and borrower behavior.
-For Treasury investors, they are a way to construct a customized stream of income or zero-coupon bonds.
+An Interest-Only Strip is a high-precision financial instrument that isolates the income-generating component of a bond or a larger pool of debt.
+While these strips offer targeted cash flows and unique hedging properties—most notably the negative duration of mortgage-backed IOs—they require investors to relinquish the safety of eventual principal repayment.
+For mortgage investors, an IO strip represents a complex and high-stakes bet on the trajectory of interest rates and the psychological behavior of borrowers.
+For Treasury investors, they provide a reliable way to construct customized streams of income or to create synthetic zero-coupon bonds for specific liability matching.
+In the final analysis, the Interest-Only strip is a critical component of the modern fixed-income landscape, providing a level of granular risk management that traditional "whole" bonds cannot offer.

 At a Glance